learn2therm/PairProphet/README.md

 # Requirments

-ValidProt is dependent on Python 3.9.
+FAFSA is dependent on Python 3.9.
 This package requires a conda environment with external dependencies of biopython and hmmer.
 For a more detailed exposition on the modular/importable code, please see [packages](./docs/package_components.md).

 # Installation
-The package ValidProt can be installed using the following command: conda install validprot
+The package FAFSA can be installed using the following command: conda env create --file environment.yml conda activate ValidProt pip install .

 # Workflow